Oracle's Kurian promoted to president, will lead software

-NEW YORK, Jan 8 (Reuters) - Oracle Corp has promoted executive Thomas Kurian to the role of president, overseeing the tech company’s software development, according to an internal memo seen by Reuters.
+NEW YORK (Reuters) - Oracle Corp (ORCL.N) has promoted executive Thomas Kurian to the role of president, overseeing the tech company’s software development, according to an internal memo seen by Reuters.

 The elevation of Kurian comes almost four months after Larry Ellison, longtime chief executive officer of Oracle, took on the role of executive chairman, handing the CEO title to his lieutenants Safra Catz and Mark Hurd.